LCC-CIT/CS133JS-CourseMaterials/Labs_Alternate/Lab01-VariablesDatTypesAndOperators.md

 ## Instructions

-For each of the topics below, do at least two problems by opening a browser console and writing the code there.
+For each of the topics below, do  two problems by opening a browser console and writing the code there.
 You can copy and paste the code into a file if you wish, but you don't need to submit it.

-For the first problem you do for each topic, pick a problem that is challenging, but not too challenging.
-After you have done the first one, look at the others and pick a harder one.
-If there are any you don't think you could do then ask for help.
-Even if you don't write code to solve all the problems, you should be sure you know how to solve all of them.
-Ask for help if you don't.
+Reporting: In the Moodle Lab 1, Part 1 assignment submission text area, tell me which sections you compeled (hopefully 1 through 12).
+If you have questions send me a message.
+If you want me to check some of your code you can put it in a file and upload it to Moodle.

 ### 1. Declaring  Variables with `let`